 Your skin does a great job of repairing and rejuvenating all by itself.
 You can help the process, though, by exfoliating stretch-marked skin once per week.
 Exfoliating helps remove the top layer of dead skin cells and promotes growth and healing in the deeper layers of skin where stretch marks form.

 We suggest a natural product like baking soda or witch hazel.
-Both products are gentle on the skin so they won’t cause dryness, irritation, or inflammation.
+Both products are gentle on your skin, so they won’t cause dryness, irritation, or inflammation.
 The best time to exfoliate is in the morning after your skin has had time to complete its natural reparative process.
-Pick one day each week to help heal stretch marks by exfoliating the skin on your belly, hips, thighs, and bust.
+Pick one day each week to help heal pregnancy stretch marks by exfoliating the skin on your belly, hips, thighs, and bust.

 When you get stressed, your body releases hormones that can interfere with your skin’s natural healing and regulation process.
 This slows the healing process of your stretch marks after pregnancy.

-Of all the options available for treating stretch marks, specialized product such as Mustela Bust Firming Serum, Stretch Marks Prevention Oil, or Soothing Moisturizing Balm are the quickest and most effective way to repair, rejuvenate, and restore your skin.
-Choose any of Mustela’s products and you’ll be on your way to smooth, young-looking skin in no time!
+And if you’d like to get as close to a magical cure as possible, skin care products such as Mustela's Bust Firming Serum, Stretch Marks Prevention Oil, or Soothing Moisturizing Balm are the quickest and most effective way to repair, rejuvenate, and restore your skin.
+Choose any of Mustela’s products and you’ll be on your way to smooth skin in no time!